-- Assisting the Board in performing supervision of quality and soundness of accounting practices. - Overlooking the Internal Controls of the Company. - Monitoring and reviewing the Risk Management Framework. - Reviewing the Company's Financial Statements. - Responsible for recommending to the Board by appointing or replacing the external auditor.
+The Audit Committee was restructured on April 11, 2017.
+The responsibilities of the Committee delegated by the Board include assisting the Board in performing supervision of quality and soundness of accounting practices, overlooking the Internal Controls of the Company, monitoring and reviewing the Risk Management Framework, reviewing the Company's Financial Statements, and recommending to the Board by appointing or replacing the external auditor.

-The external auditor is appointed at the Ordinary General Assembly according to the Board recommendations and subject to satisfying the following requirements:
+The external auditor is appointed at the Ordinary General Assembly Meeting according to the Board recommendations and subject to satisfying the following requirements: